draftysumo/SumoTube/README.md

 * **Sorting Options:** Sort by random, title (asc/desc), or artist (asc/desc).
 * **Search:** Filter by video title or artist name in real time.
 * **Artist View:** Navigate into an artist (parent folder) page, set profile pictures, and edit artist bios.
-* **Persistent State:** Last folder, pinned videos, custom thumbnails, and artist bios are saved between sessions.
+* **Playlists:** Full playlist creation and management.
 * **Resizable Layout:** Responsive grid that adapts to window size.
 * **Open Videos:** Click a card to open the video in your system’s default player.
-* **Minimal Chrome:** Default application menu is removed for a clean look.
 * **Controller Support:** Navigate the grid ui with a controller when you are away from your mouse.
+Great for Laptop-to-TV setups.

 ---